Stjaertfena/lab-1-branching/README.md

 1. Verify that you are able to see each others branches in your local repository (using for example `gitk`)

   ![History 2](./docs/history-2.png)

   With your own local branches in place, it's time to start modifying the source code.

 1. **_Dev-1_**: Modify the text inside the `<p>` tag in [index.html](./index.html), e.g. change it from _"Hello World!"_ to _"Hello Earth!"_; `commit` the change to your local branch and then `push` it to remote.
 1. **_Dev-2_**: Modify the same `<p>` tag (but on your own branch) by adding the following css class `class="green"` to it; `commit` the change to your local branch and then `push` it to remote.
-1. `Fetch` each others changes, your history should now resemble this (notice how the two branches have diverged):
+1. `Fetch` each others changes, your history should now resemble below source tree (notice how the two branches have diverged):

   ![History 4](./docs/history-4.png)